benjamin-musil/benjamin-musil.github.io/README.md

 - [Personal Life and Interests](#personal-life-and-interests)

 ## Statement of Purpose
-I am seeking a front-end position in web development within an Agile environment with specialization in React.js.
+I am seeking a front-end position in web development within an Agile environment with specialization in React and opportunities in Node.

 ## Skills
 In the [Projects](#projects) section below I denote what technologies I used with each project.
 As a complete summary of tools and languages I've used, please see the list below:

 ### Web:

-- React.js, Angular.js, Less.js
+- React, Angular, Less
-- Node.js, Flask, Express, Firebase
+- Node, Flask, Express, Firebase
 - Azure tools including Web Jobs, App Services, Logic Apps, Service Buses, and others

 ### Other Platforms: